 In captivity, the unfortunate truth is that we can’t offer our cockatiels the same variety of fresh and dry seeds and other foods they would find in the wild.
 The good thing is, we don’t need to.
 A seed-based diet is very fatty, which is perfect for wild birds that fly many miles a day but not quite as ideal for their domestic counterparts.

-Although dry seed mixes (often consisting of canary seed, millet, sunflower seed and hemp) have long been the go-to food choice for cockatiels, research has been making it clearer and clearer that this just doesn’t cut it (Ullrey, Allen & Baer, 1991; among others).
+Although dry seed mixes (often consisting of canary seed, millet, sunflower seed and hemp) have long been the go-to food choice for cockatiels, research has been making it clearer and clearer that seeds alone just don’t cut it.
+Most veterinarians, including Psittacology’s own Dr. Daisy May, agree.

 Although you don’t entirely have to ditch the seed, it’s very much recommended to use a high-quality pellet food as a staple for your cockatiel rather than a seed mix.
 These pellets are not as calorie-rich and contain a whole bunch of (micro)nutrients that seeds lack.